ppone/docs/accounting/quickbooks-desktop.md

 - Only payments processed through Invoiced are sent to QuickBooks.
 Offline payments recorded on Invoiced are not synced to QuickBooks.
 Any payments applied to invoices on QuickBooks are synced to Invoiced.

 - Refunds are not currently synced.
 Any refunds initiated through Invoiced must be reconciled by hand.

+- If you are using jobs, the default behavior is that transactions will roll up to the top-level customer on Invoiced.
+If you wish to have separate customers for each job then please contact Invoiced Support to enable that functionality for your account.

 ## Troubleshooting